RAHIM21-21/mortgage-conversion-analysis/README.md

 ├── case_study.py # Main analysis script
 ├── README.md # Project overview (this file)
 └── data/ # Folder (excluded) where data was stored during analysis

----

-### ⚠️ Disclaimer
-This project was completed as part of a technical challenge for evaluation purposes.
-All data has been anonymized and is not shared due to confidentiality.